Table of contents

 – viewed at least 2 screens (or 2 pages)

 Also note the graphs on these reports at this point.
-One of them shows the correlation between the number of cart additions and product displays.
+One shows the correlation between the number of cart additions and product displays.
 By analyzing it, you can think about why, for example, a certain product is frequently displayed but not added to the cart.
 It’s also a great place to catch errors on your site!

 UILITABLE NEWS IN GA4